ManWithACap/WOPR-Systems/README.md

 ![title screen](https://user-images.githubusercontent.com/58278360/203690774-fada058b-4bb4-4119-a001-64b8912a7773.PNG)

 ## ***Welcome to WOPR Systems!***
-*This is an interactive experience / simulation program meant to give new life to the story seen in Wargames (1983) It is currently fully developed and upkept by me.*
+*This is an interactive experience / simulation program meant to give new life to the story seen in [Wargames (1983)](https://en.wikipedia.org/wiki/WarGames).
+It is currently fully developed and upkept by me.*